Employee Handbook Ultimate Guide (+ Free Template)

 Rippling also provides full-service payroll in all 50 states, benefits administration, and time & attendance built-in.

 There are several sections that business owners should include in their employee handbooks.
-For example, make sure the handbook addresses corporate culture and important legal documents—like nondisclosure agreements and policies—that will protect you and your employees.
+For example, ensure the handbook addresses corporate culture and general employment information.

 When drafting an employee handbook, consider including these sections:

-- Touch on Company Culture: Company culture is an expression of a business’s personality and atmosphere.
-Use the employee handbook as an opportunity to describe the leadership style, mission, values, and other elements of the company’s identity.
+- Touch on company culture: Company culture is an expression of a business’s personality and atmosphere.
+Use the employee handbook to describe the leadership style, mission, values, and other elements of the company’s identity.

-- Anti-Discrimination Policy: This portion of an employee handbook helps you comply with federal labor laws that aim to prevent discrimination in the workplace.
-Use a portion of your company’s employee handbook to outline relevant federal anti-discrimination policies, as well as any additional requirements imposed by state law.
+- Anti-discrimination policy: This portion of an employee handbook helps you comply with federal labor laws that aim to prevent discrimination in the workplace.
+Use a portion of your company’s employee handbook to outline relevant federal anti-discrimination policies and any additional requirements imposed by state law.

-- Compensation and Benefits: An employee handbook is an excellent place to detail how the company pays employees, how frequently, and on what day(s) of the month.
-From here, you can also go into detail about additional perks, like flextime, commuter benefits, and health insurance.
+- Compensation: An employee handbook is an excellent place to detail how the company pays employees, how frequently, and on what day(s) of the month.
+You should also include any required deductions that will come out of the employee’s paycheck.

-- General Employment Information: This section should clearly define a company’s probationary period (where applicable) and the steps that should be taken if an employee wants to quit.
+- General employment information: This section should clearly define a company’s probationary period (where applicable) and what steps an employee must take if they want to quit.
 Use this section to detail the concept of at-will employment as well.
-If your company hires at-will employees, you or the employee is free to terminate the employment relationship at any time and for any reason.
+If your company hires at-will employees, you or the employee can terminate the employment relationship at any time and for any reason.

-- Progressive Discipline Policy: For the business owner, this is a good section to define steps that will be taken under the company’s progressive discipline policy.
+- Progressive discipline policy: This section allows business owners to clearly outline the steps to take when addressing employee issues, following the company’s progressive discipline policy.
 It should also clearly identify prohibited behaviors and include a reminder that at-will employment remains in effect, regardless of the discipline policy.

 - Signature: The signature section of an employee handbook verifies that the employee received a copy of the document, read it, and understood it.
-This step makes the employee take it more seriously and may help as a defense in case of a wrongful termination lawsuit.
-Services like LegalZoom can help you draft an employee handbook acknowledgment form.
+This step makes the employee take it more seriously and may help as a defense in the event of a wrongful termination lawsuit.

 Depending on the nature of your business, it may also make sense to include some or all of the following sections: